 Verify by mail

 - Log into your Google Business Profile account.

 - Find the business you wish to verify and click “Verify now”

 - Ensure that your business information is displayed correctly on the postcard request screen.

 - From here, click “Send postcard” and you should receive it within 14 business days.

-- Once your postcard has been received by mail, log back into your Google My Business account.
+- Once your postcard has been received by mail, log back into your Google Business Profile account.

 - Click “Verify now” and enter the unique 5 digit verification code in the field.

 - Click “Submit” and you are done.